• +1-703-684-6777

 • Electric motors: 4 electric motors

-• Power source: Hybrid-electric or an all electric power source
+• Power source: Hybrid-electric power source

 • Fuselage: Carbon fiber composite